 1. Beomeosa Temple

-After 6 fun days in Seoul with kids, we took the high-speed train all the way across South Korea from Seoul to Busan.
+After 6 fun days in Seoul with kids, we continued our vacation to South Korea with kids by taking a high-speed train all the way across the country from Seoul to Busan.
 On our way from the Busan Station to our hotel, a friendly local was talking to the kids on the subway.
 I asked him what was the best thing to do in Busan with kids, and he said the Beomeosa Temple.

 The Beomeosa Temple is a magnificent Buddhist temple located high up in the in the Geumjeongsan mountains, in the northern sections of Busan.
 Established in 678 AD, the Beomeosa Temple is considered one of the most important temples in South Korea.